mikepthomas/Klipper-Fan-Hat/EEPROM/README.md

 The hat is wired to connect the EEPROM to the Raspberry Pi's ID pins with the required pull up resistors.

-Connect the hat to the Pi and switch the Raspberry Pi on.
+Connect the hat to the Pi, remove the jumper from the WP1 header and switch on the Raspberry Pi.

 ## Install required tools